havenstadrp/documentatie/docs/guide/voertuigen/voertuig.md

 ## Configuration

-{% hint style="danger" %}
+!!! danger
     DO NOT CHANGE THE DEFAULT BANK DOORS IN THE CONFIG IF USING QB-BANKROBBERY

 !!! info